kubeshop/monokle/README.md

 to build the Electron app package for production to the `dist` folder.

+## Roadmap

+There is a lot of functionality currently being considered:
+- Creation of resources/projects - see [Resource creation/manipulation](https://github.com/kubeshop/monokle/projects/4)
+- Improved Cluster functionality - see [Cluster integration](https://github.com/kubeshop/monokle/projects/8)
+- Plugin/extension mechanism - see https://github.com/kubeshop/monokle/issues/177
+- Improved resource filtering/navigation - see [Resource Navigation](https://github.com/kubeshop/monokle/projects/2)

+Don't hesitate provide any feedback you might have to help us prioritize and improve our backlog!

 ## Getting involved

 Awesome - you want to join the fun!